minimalist-components/mn-layout/README.md

 </div>
 ```

-All class has media queries prefix, so, if I want for example, display elements in a row in mobile, and greater than display in a row, I can use the following:
+All classes has media queries prefixex, so, if I you want for e.g., display elements in a column in mobile, and greater than display in a row, I can use the following:

 ```html
 <!-- by default, will be layout-column, but in small screens and greater, will be a row -->